PRBonn/PIN_SLAM/README.md

 You can visualize the SLAM process in PIN-SLAM visualizer and check the results in the `./experiments` folder.

-### Run with arbitrary datasets
+### Run on your datasets

-For an arbitrary data sequence:
+For an arbitrary data sequence, you can run:
 ```
 python pin_slam.py path_to_your_config_file.yaml
 ```